stanford-me343/stanford-me343.github.io/index.md

 ### SVM

 - [A tutorial on support vector regression](https://link.springer.com/article/10.1023/B:STCO.0000035301.49549.88) by Smola and Scholkopf
-- [A Tutorial on support vector machines for pattern recognition](https://link.springer.com/article/10.1023/A:1009715923555) by Burges.
+- [A tutorial on support vector machines for pattern recognition](https://link.springer.com/article/10.1023/A:1009715923555) by Burges.
 They have a very interesting mechanical analogy in terms of force and torque for the separating hyperplane.

 ### GPR